 To be considered for admission, applicants must have completed a minimum of 75 percent of the required credits for a bachelor’s degree in a college or university accredited by an agency recognized by the U.S. Department of Education.
-Applicants must have completed their undergraduate degree prior to starting medical school.
+Applicants must have completed their undergraduate or graduate degree prior to starting medical school.

 The courses below are required for admission.
 Applicants may apply while coursework is in progress.
 Coursework completion is required prior to matriculation and pending courses during the application cycle are acceptable.

 - Biological Sciences: One year with laboratory (8 semester hours/12 quarter hours)

 - Physics: One year (6 to 8 semester hours/9 to 12 quarter hours)

 - Inorganic Chemistry or General Chemistry: One year with laboratory (8 semester hours/12 quarter hours)*

 - Organic Chemistry: One year with laboratory (8 semester hours/12 quarter hours)*

 - English: One year (6 semester hours/8 quarter hours)